openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

 ---
 title: Training Data Collection Using Google Earth Engine
 summary: This tutorial will demonstrate how to collect categorical training data for land cover classification using Google Earth Engine.
 Users should adjust the various components to match their project objectives.
-Here, the process is demonstrated for the country of Colombia and for a simple legend of four land cover classes - Forest, Water, Herbaceous, and Developed.
+Here, the process is demonstrated for the countries of Colombia, Mozambique, and Cambodia, and for a simple legend of four land cover classes - Forest, Water, Herbaceous, and Developed.
 author: Karis Tenneson
 creation date:
 language: English